mayukhsinha11699/Zomentum-Chat-App/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
-If you like this repo dont forget to star it :p
+If you like this repository dont forget to star it :p